AlCastilloBa/roadcoin/README.md

 Work in progress.
 The basic game physics have been implemented.
 It is minimally playable, but a lot of features are still to be programmed.

 ## Controls
 Game can be controlled with a mouse.
 Moving mouse left and right rotates the map.
+Pinball flippers (when available), can be controlled using left and right mouse buttons.

 Additionaly, some keyboard keys can be used: